andrebrogard/katacoda-scenarios/datadog-tutorial/step4.md

 Next open the `index.js`{{open}} file.

 You need to initialize the tracer.
-Add the following code snippet at the top of the entryfile, because it can then automatically attach to and trace the express and mongoDB package.
+Add the following code snippet at the top of the entry file (`index.js`), because it can then automatically attach to and trace the express and mongoDB packages.

 <pre class="file" data-filename="index.js" data-target="insert" data-marker="// TODO: Insert trace">
 const tracer = require('dd-trace').init()